-Client: Federal Ministry for Economic Affairs and Energy (BMWi)
+Client: Federal Ministry for Economic Affairs and and Climate Action (BMWK)Energy (BMWi)

-Founding year: 2020
+Founding Year: 2020

-The German-Ukrainian Energy Partnership was concluded in 2020 with the signing of a joint declaration of intent.
+The German-Ukrainian Energy Partnership was concluded in 2020 with the signing of a Memorandum of Understanding.

 The aim is to promote the global energy transition in partnership with one of the EU’s largest neighbouring countries.
 Exchanges and joint initiatives with Ukraine are hoped to strengthen international climate protection.
 The aim of the partnership is also to improve export opportunities for German companies in the Ukrainian market.

 In addition to short-term support for repair measures of the war-damaged energy infrastructure, the energy partnership supports reconstruction, in particular by decentralizing the energy system and promoting renewable energies and projects of various federal ministries, e.g. on energy efficiency (BMZ) and structural change (BMWK).
 This mitigates the weaknesses of the energy-intensive and import-dependent energy sector exposed by the war, but also creates conditions for better energy security, resilience and environmental sustainability.